 On this day, 91 years ago today, July 30, 1930, President Herbert Hoover officially authorized the immediate start of construction of Hoover Dam in Black canyon.
 A 35 miles jaunt outside of what was then, the little town of Las Vegas, Nevada.

 President Hoover signed the Appropriation Bill (as part of the Boulder Canyon Project Act), and so Ray Lyman Wilbur, Secretary of the Interior, sent Order No. 436 to Dr Elwood Mead, Commissioner of Reclamation, which read: “You are directed to commence construction on Boulder Dam today.”

-From what I have seen in the record books, that’s pretty much how it happened in sequence on this day.
+From what I have seen in the history books (and I’ve read a lot of them), that’s pretty much how it happened in sequence on this day.
 Signed, sealed, and then immediately delivered!

 People and a Place to Call Home

 Six Companies Incorporated, the official contractor for the project could now officially start building what is acknowledged as one of the greatest mechanical wonders on earth.
 Even the experts of the day didn’t think it would work.
 That Hoover was just using this as a jobs program to get America back on its feet and people working again.
 Yet, here we are, 95 years later, still amazed at its brilliance.

 The little company town of Boulder City came alive.
 Boulder City was an efficiently run, well-ordered company town built by the Federal Government to house most of the workers and their families.

 Over the next 5 years, while the Great Depression played out, thousands of desperate unemployed men and their families would make their move to Las Vegas, hoping to get hired on for the project.